Charlie Arnott: for the love of the land

 “Watching my paddocks blow away was another catalyst.
 It started me wondering why that was happening and what I could do about it.”

-Arnott attended a course, bemusingly titled “Profiting from the Drought”, which opened his eyes to more regenerative methods of farming.
+Arnott attended a course, bemusingly titled “Profiting from the Drought”.
+It opened his eyes to more regenerative methods of farming.

 “It got me thinking about what I was doing, my paradigms.
 I’d never even heard the word ‘paradigm’ before.
 But the course asked me to consider what my current paradigms were and whether they aligned with my values.”